Services for Faculty

 The University Library provides services and resources in support of all academic programs, research, and intellectual pursuits of the university community.
 Working closely with faculty, the library staff has developed a strong collection of books, journals, reference works, and databases to meet the ever increasing needs of undergraduates, faculty and graduate students.
-The library provides a wide array of services and resources that support faculty teaching and research including audio-visual/IT classroom support and the campus PhotoGraphics department.
 The largest academic building on campus, the library has seating for 1,200 people, and is open seven days a week during the academic year.

 Contacting the librarian liaison responsible for your subject area is a sure way to get the best understanding of what is available to you.
 Your librarian liaison will work with you to make the most of all library services including providing library instruction sessions for specific courses, developing collections and resources appropriate for your teaching and research, helping to review or prepare new course and accreditation proposals and by guiding you through the many services the library provides, some of which are listed below.

 The library’s online electronic resources and services are available twenty-four hours a day, seven days a week.
 The library’s web pages serve as a gateway to numerous services and resources including access to electronic databases, interlibrary loan request forms, and links to other online services.
 The library's Primo search provides access for locating books and materials within the library.
 Use the UMD Journal Locator to find journals in both paper and electronic formats.
 Library eResources provide a list of subject and general databases.

 Have you tried RefWorks?
 RefWorks is a Web-based bibliography and database manager that allows you to create your own personal database by importing references from text files or online databases.
 You can use these references in writing your publications and automatically format the citations and the bibliography when you are ready.
 NOTE: You can create as many as these bibliographic databases as you wish and even share development and access rights across a group as well.